 Listed below are some of such major fuel-saving myths that abound.

-That leaving your vehicle’s windows rolled down when driving will appreciably affect your fuel economy and in a negative way.
+Leaving your vehicle’s windows rolled down when driving will negatively affect your fuel economy.

-Oh yes, I know there’s this old theory that says that leaving your windows rolled down, especially at highway speeds, creates an aerodynamic “drag down” on your car, which is then supposed to cut down on your fuel efficiency.
-And yes, the predominant traditional notion has been that, especially at highway speeds, it’s more fuel-efficient to use internal venting or air conditioning than to drive with the windows down, and that in slower driving conditions, such as city driving, you’re to keep the windows down and avoid the air conditioner in that it uses more gas.
+Oh yes, I know this old theory says that leaving your windows rolled down, especially at highway speeds, creates an aerodynamic “drag down” on your car, which is then supposed to cut down on your fuel efficiency.
+And yes, the predominant traditional notion has been that, especially at highway speeds, it’s more fuel-efficient to use internal venting or air conditioning than to drive with the windows down and that in slower driving conditions, such as city driving, you’re to keep the windows down and avoid the air conditioner in that it uses more gas.